The Advantages of 3D Printing for Mass Production

 Plastic Polymers

-Plastics are the most common materials used in volume 3D printing.
-With it, it is possible to make products such as 3D-printed toys, household fixtures, desk utensils, vases, etc. Plastic materials’ popularity is due to features such as firmness, flexibility, smoothness, and color option, further improving their use in 3D production parts.
+Plastics are the most common materials used in the 3D printing production process.
+With it, it is possible to make products such as 3D-printed toys, household fixtures, desk utensils, vases, etc. Plastic materials’ popularity is due to features such as firmness, flexibility, smoothness, and color option, further improving their use in 3D-printed industrial parts.
 We have a list of the common types of plastic polymers you can use.

 Polylactic acid/PLA is an eco-friendly plastic made from natural products and known for its biodegradability.
 It occurs in two forms: soft and hard, which shows their strength.
 Hard PLA is the more common type in mass production due to its hardness, strength, and durability.